jahanalem/RectanglesCalculator/README.md

 - LINQ

 ## Project Outcome
-RectanglesCalculator represents a successful development of a versatile tool for analyzing complex spatial data.
-It demonstrates significant reductions in processing time and improvements in accuracy for rectangle detection.
-This project highlights my skills in handling complex algorithms, parallel processing, and user interface design in software development.
+RectanglesCalculator is a useful tool I developed to analyze complex data about shapes.
+It speeds up the process of finding rectangles and makes it more accurate.
+This project shows my skills in working with advanced algorithms, parallel programming, and designing user-friendly software.

 ![rectangles](https://github.com/jahanalem/RectanglesCalculator/assets/3236721/c27c5a69-cdf2-4d54-9469-65fc136e85ee)